EyobGob/ETS0587-14/Python/Dictionary_Methods/README.md

 # pop() Method
 The pop() method in Python removes and returns the value associated with a specified key from a dictionary.
 If the key is not found, it raises a KeyError 1  unless a default value is provided as a second argument.
 In that case, if the key is not found, the default value is returned, and the dictionary remains unchanged.

+# popitem() Method
+Imagine you have a box of random things (a dictionary!).
+The popitem() method is like reaching into the box without looking and grabbing whatever you happen to touch.

+In Python, when we call popitem() on a dictionary, it does two things:
+i.
+Removes a key-value pair: It picks an arbitrary (meaning you can't predict which one) key-value pair from the dictionary and takes it out. ii.
+Returns the removed pair: It gives you back the key and the value it just removed as a tuple (like a little package of two things).

+# setdefault()
+The setdefault() dictionary method in Python lets us to:
+i.
+Check if a key exists: we give it a key.
+If that key is already in our dictionary, it just returns the corresponding value that's already there – like looking up something in our notebook and reading what we've already written.

+ii.
+Add a key with a default value if it doesn't exist: If the key you provide is not in the dictionary, it will add that key to the dictionary along with a value that we also provide (the "default" value).
+It then returns this new value – like adding a new entry to our notebook with a specific initial piece of information.